tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 From the output shown above, you might also notice that a database called `default` is referred to.
 When you run tests, a temporary database is constructed, which your tests can populate and perform operations on.
 This way your testing is *performed independently* of your live database, satisfying one of the rules we listed above.

 ### Testing Rango's Models
 Given that there are presently no tests, let's create one!
-In the `Category` model, we want to ensure that the number of views received are zero or greater, because you cannot have a negative number of views.
+In the `Category` model, we want to ensure that the number of views received is zero or greater because you cannot have a negative number of views.
 To create a test for this, we can put the following code into Rango's `tests.py` module, being careful to keep the existing `import` statement.

 {lang="python", linenos=off}
 	class CategoryMethodTests(TestCase):